Summary of CMU Academic Integrity Policies.

 Policies for Open-Ended Creative Projects

 The rules and expectations are somewhat different for your open-ended, public-facing Projects, which will be presented and hosted in this WordPress site.
 For these Projects, there is no correct answer.
 Your curiosity, creativity, ingenuity and originality are prized.
-You may collaborate on such Projects, if you desire, with your classmates.
-You may also borrow code from other sources, within the limits of certain “reasonable person” principles described below, provided you attribute your sources.
+You may borrow code from other sources, within the limits of certain “reasonable person” principles described below, provided you attribute your sources.
 Your work will appear, publicly, on the open internet.
 Your Projects will likely be discussed and critiqued in front of (and with the assistance of) your peers.

 As studio art students, you are expected or invited to make extensive use of open-source libraries and freely-distributed code.
 When working in this way, much like a knitting circle, our classroom is structured around peer instruction, in which students are expected to help each other learn, and invited to collaborate.